darkamenosa/scanex/README.md

 **Made with ❤️ for developers who love AI-assisted coding**

-*CodeSnap - Because your AI deserves better context* 🚀
+*ScanEx - Because your AI deserves better context* 🚀